 Community consultation closer to the time of delivering the project will help to decide what kind of activities and equipment will be included.

 The Draft BDSC Master Plan was advertised during October 2018, including a community information session held at Mary Davies Library and Community Centre on Tuesday 16 October.
-This advertising period gave the community an opportunity to tell us what they thought of the plans.
+This advertising period gave the community an opportunity to tell us what they thought of the layout.

-Following review of public comment submissions, the final BDSC Master Plan was endorsed by Council on 18 December 2018.
+Following a review of public comment submissions, the final BDSC Master Plan was endorsed by Council on 18 December 2018.

 This project is supported by the State Government, through the Department of Local Government, Sport and Cultural Industries, which is a major supporter of community sport and recreation facilities in Western Australia.